-India is not a small country, so it’s probably best to get a 1 month India itinerary together before you leave.
+India is not a small country, so it’s probably best to get a one month in India itinerary together before you leave.
 Here’s our guide.

 How To Get Around India

 Depending on your budget, you have a few choices when it comes to travelling around India.

 Not the cheapest way to travel, but it is possible to fly between many of the major cities in India.
 With many international and domestic airports spread across the country.

 India has a very good rail network and this is definitely one of the best ways to get around.

 You can purchase a range of different tickets that offer varying degrees of comfort.
 From cheaper wooden seats in packed carriages to luxurious, air conditioned seating.

 The choice is yours with hopefully something for everyones budget.

 In addition, an overnight sleeper train is a good option for any long journeys.

 It’s not recommended that you drive yourself in India but renting a car and driver is something that is widely offered across all of India.